-Tis the season for Farmer?s Markets to open and local CSA?s to ramp up?selling loads of bright, locally produced fruits and vegetables.
-Give a boost to your family?s intake of healthy produce this summer by buying locally and loading up their plates with nutrients.
+Tis the season for the Farmer’s Markets to open and local CSA’s to ramp up selling loads of bright, locally produced fruits and vegetables.
+Give a boost to your family’s intake of healthy produce this summer by buying locally and loading up their plates with nutrients.

-Located in the Mathias Mitchell Public Square, this is the longest running farmer?s market in the state of Wisconsin?up and running since the area was donated to the town in 1847.
-Selling everything from fresh eggs to berries to perennials, the Stevens Point Farmer?s Market is busiest on Saturdays.
-For best selection, shop from 8 AM to noon, as things do sell out by mid-afternoon at times.
+Located in the Mathias Mitchell Public Square, this is the longest running farmer’s market in the state of Wisconsin since the area was donated to the town in 1847.
+Selling everything from fresh eggs to berries to perennials, the Stevens Point Farmer’s Market is busiest on Saturdays.
+For best selection, shop from 8 AM to noon, as some items do sell out by mid-afternoon.

-When compared to grocery store shopping, getting your produce from CSA?s or Farmer?s Markets can have its pros and cons.
-Obviously, grocery store produce is convenient while you?re out grabbing cereal and cold cuts, your selection is the same every week, and many times grocers will source locally whenever possible.
-The benefits to shopping Farmer?s Markets and using CSA?s is that you?re supporting local farmers, you can speak with them and ask questions about pesticides or growing conditions, and you know that the fresh produce you?re looking at hasn?t been transported for very long or very far.
-Keep in mind that prices may be better in either scenario, and just because it?s found at a farmer?s market, doesn?t mean it is organic.
+When compared to grocery store shopping, getting your produce from CSA’s or Farmer’s Markets can have its pros and cons.
+Obviously, grocery store produce is convenient while you’re out grabbing cereal and cold cuts, your selection is the same every week, and many times grocers will source locally whenever possible.
+By shopping at the Farmer’s Market and/or using CSA’s, you’re supporting local farmers, you can speak with them and ask questions about pesticides or growing conditions, and you know that the fresh produce you’re looking at hasn’t been transported for very long or very far.

 So grab those canvas bags and walking shoes, and sniff out some of the colorful, flavorful favorites grown right here in Wisconsin.